Nitrokey/nethsm/README.md

 In either case, running `make` in this directory will produce a short help.
 The following sections detail how to build and run the software.

-## Use of Git submodules in this repository

-This repository uses several large Git submodules, including recursive submodules for Muen and Coreboot.

-Cloning this repository with `--recursive` or manually initialising submodules in a fresh clone of this repository **WILL NOT WORK**.

-When working with a fresh clone of this repository, before running any other `make` commands, please run the following once:

-    make MODE=any fetch-submodules

-If you plan to use this tree for development only with a specific `MODE` (see below), you can use that in place of `MODE=any` above to check out only the required submodules.

-To disable any attempts at shallow clones, add `NO_SHALLOW=1`.
-If you get stuck, try `make deinit-submodules`.

 ## Local Development System

 The local development system builds only the subset of the codebase required to run an `S-Keyfender` instance against a local Git repository for data storage.
 This is the default if a `MODE` is not specified to `make`.